If you’re looking to improve your shower storage and you only want a small scale shower remodel, you should consider installing a corner shower shelf.

-So in this post I’ll go over a few of the best ones I’ve installed.
+In this post, I’ll go over a few of the best corner shelves I’ve installed as a bathroom remodeling contractor.

 The first part of my list includes shelves that are generally installed during a full shower remodel.
 Some of these require tile modification and some don’t.